neos/Neos.EventSourcing/Readme.md

 * [x] **EventBus**: default implementation, implement your own based on ```EventBusInterface```

+### EventBus Middelware

+You can implement before/after middleware around the event bus by implementing the ```EventBusLayerInterface```.

+This can be used for upcasting, monitoring, advanced event routing, ...

 ### EventListenerLocator

 * [x] **EventListenerLocator**: based on convention, implement your own based on ```EventListenerLocatorInterface```